 Swedish Marketing Director

-- 2016 Concern about reduced conditions: indicated concerns about employment conditions deteriorating “The only way the U.K can offer advantages to international organisations is to offer greater tax breaks (already happening) and greater flexibility with employment conditions.
+- 2016 Concern about reduced conditions: indicated concerns about employment conditions deteriorating “The only way the U.K can offer advantages to international organisations is to offer greater tax breaks (already happening) and greater flexibility with employment conditions if they pull out of E.U. employment protection schemes.
 This will work in favour of the employer.
 I anticipate a loss of employment protection similar to the type of systems in place in the U.S. which would be negotiated with a T.T.I.P. deal.
 We could see a shift to very exploitive employment practises I fear.”

 - 2018 Left UK: My organisation closed the London office and relocated to Paris.
-My husband doesn’t speak French so it would have been a difficult transition for him so we returned to Stockholm.
+My husband doesn’t speak French, so it would have been a difficult transition for him, and we returned to Stockholm.
 I come from one of the best cultures in Europe and even though it has challenges too, the toxic atmosphere in the UK it not good for people or business.
 I hope Sweden learns from the British.

 Belgian Institutional Relationship Manager Financial Services

 - 2016 Citizenship: with the question of the right to work under investigation, perhaps requiring British citizenship or special permits the uncertainty around this issue is a concern for some.
 They would want to maintain dual citizenship so they could work in the U.K. and Europe.